Review & Release History of Trader Joe’s Foods, Snacks, Treats, Cookies, and Candies

 Review

 What’s different is the taste.
 It’s absolute peppermint–candy cane, even.
-It’s not too punchy, with the treat as a whole providing its creaminess that ensures you won’t be hit with a peppermint that’s too hard-hitting.
-Overall, they’re pretty sweet, likely sweeter than a candy cane, though the peppermint flavor is around the same–it’s pleasant, and that creaminess really carries it through.
+It’s not too punchy, with the treat as a whole providing creaminess that keeps the peppermint from being too hard-hitting.
+Overall, they’re pretty sweet, likely sweeter than a candy cane, though the peppermint flavor is about the same โ€” it’s pleasant, and that creaminess really carries it through.

 Release Date